UoLeevi/duely/duely-postgres/conventions.md

 - separate schema 'operation_' contains functions and procedures that any database user is allowed to execute
   - GRANT USAGE ON SCHEMA operation_ TO PUBLIC;
   - GRANT EXECUTE ON ALL ROUTINES IN SCHEMA operation_ TO PUBLIC;
 - default database user is called 'duely' and has password 'duely'
+  - CREATE ROLE duely LOGIN PASSWORD 'duely';
 - the uuid_ for the current application user is stored into a session variable 'security_.login_.user_uuid_'
   - e.g.
     PERFORM set_config('security_.login_.user_uuid_', _user_uuid::text, 'f');